web3-php/web3/README.md

 ------
 **Web3 PHP** is a supercharged PHP API client that allows you to interact with a generic Ethereum RPC.

+> This project is a work-in-progress.
+Code and documentation are currently under development and are subject to change.

 Web3 PHP is an open-sourced software licensed under the **[MIT license](https://opensource.org/licenses/MIT)**.